samueldr/wip-pinebook-pro/README.md

 The required modules (and maybe a bit more) are present in stage-1 so the display should start early enough in the boot process.

-The LED should start up "amber, red, amber, green, amber" with this u-boot configuration, as a way to show activity early.
+The LED should start up with the amber colour ASAP with this u-boot configuration, as a way to show activity early.
 The kernel should set it to green as soon as it can.